Sir John Conroy, 1st Baronet of Llanbrynmair, Comptroller and Private Secretary to Queen Victoria’s mother The Duchess of Kent

 Arborfield Hall; Credit – Wikipedia

 After a stay in continental Europe, Conroy bought Arborfield Hall, near Reading, Berkshire, England in 1842.
 He became a gentleman farmer and won prizes for pig breeding.
-Sir John Conroy, 1st Baronet of Llanbrynmair died in substantial debt, on March 2, 1854, at the age of 67 at his home Arborfield Hall.
+On March 2, 1854, Sir John Conroy, 1st Baronet of Llanbrynmair died, aged 67, at his home Arborfield Hall, in substantial debt.
 After his death, the Duchess of Kent finally agreed to have her financial accounts audited and acknowledged that significant funds were missing.
 She admitted that Conroy had swindled her and at the same time hurt her relationship with her daughter for his own benefit.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.